oroinc/documentation/user/back-office/marketing/marketing-lists/index.rst

       :widths: 10, 30

       "**Name**","A name used to refer to the marketing list in the system."
+      "**Include Previously Contacted Members**","The option is helpful when you change the filter conditions of the marketing list.
+The contacts that were on the list before the condition update, might not meet the new rules.
+So, if you enable the check box, the marketing list would include both new records (based on new rules) and the ones that were contacted in the past (based on previous conditions)."
       "**Entity**","Choose an entity from the dropdown.
 Only the entities that have contact details (E-mail or phone number) are available.
 Records of the chosen entity and entities related to it will be used to create the list of contacts."
       "**Type**","Chose the list type from the dropdown: